 The biggest challenge with a 1031 exchange is the strict set of rules you have to follow.
 Two deadlines are particularly critical.
 First, you have just 45 days from the day you sell your property to identify potential replacement properties in writing.
 Second, you must close on one of those identified properties within 180 days of the original sale.
 These timelines are short and inflexible.
 Another common mistake is improperly identifying a replacement property.
 The IRS has specific rules for how you can identify properties, and failing to follow them can void your exchange.
 In California’s competitive market, finding and closing on a suitable property within these windows can be especially tough, making careful planning and expert guidance essential.

-What Does a 1031 Exchange Accountant Do?
+What Does a 1031 Exchange Accountant Actually Do?

 Think of a 1031 exchange accountant as the strategic captain of your ship during a complex voyage.
 Their job goes far beyond just crunching numbers after the fact.
 They are your proactive guide, ensuring every step you take aligns with the strict IRS rules while also serving your long-term financial goals.
 From the moment you consider selling an investment property, they are involved in planning, documenting, and executing the exchange to help you successfully defer capital gains taxes.